 If you have any questions please feel free to contact one of our offices located in Westfield and Newark, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Exercise for Your Feet

 A campaign launched by the Salvation Army earlier this season aimed to keep children’s feet warm and dry this winter.
 The campaign, Boots for Yoops, collected boots, shoes, and socks for various children in need.
 Leonita Schweigert, the campaign’s creator, shared, “I decided instead of duplicating services and doing Coats for Kids like everybody does, that there are so many kids without proper shoes.
 To determine who exactly is in need of winter shoes, Schweigert contacted local schools to obtain names and sizes of children in need.
 New shoes and boots are being requested as to avoid potential health issues, such as Athlete’s foot.
 The campaign finished its run at the end of February.

 Making sure that your children maintain good foot health is very important as they grow.
-If you have any questions, contact our doctors of Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you have any questions, contact one of our podiatrists of Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Keeping Children's Feet Healthy

 Having healthy feet during childhood can help prevent medical problems later in life, namely in the back and legs.
 As children grow, their feet require different types of care.
 Here are some things to consider...

 Although babies do not walk yet, it is still very important to take care of their feet.

 Avoid putting tight shoes or socks on his or her feet.